Dora Wilson: Education

 Wilson was educated at Somerset School and Methodist Ladies' College in Melbourne.
 From 1901–1906 she studied at the National Gallery under Bernard Hall and Frederick McCubbin, forming friendships with fellow artists Ruth Hollick, Gwendolyn Grant, Norah Gurdon, and her partner Pegg Clarke.
 She also took lessons from John Mather with Jessie Traill and Janie Wilkinson Whyte.

 Artistic career

 Wilson was best known for her etchings, pastels and oils of still lifes and nudes.
 Her work was praised for her 'strong sense of colour' but also critiqued for demonstrating a 'chocolate box prettiness'.

-Her work was included in a number of notable exhibitions, including the Australian Exhibition of Women's Work in Melbourne, a Royal Academy exhibition of Australian art in London.
+Her work was included in a number of notable exhibitions, including the five week Australian Exhibition of Women's Work in Melbourne, a Royal Academy exhibition of Australian art in London.
 In 1923 her work, 'Reve d'Or', was reproduced on the cover of Women's World and exhibited at the Société des Artistes Français in Paris.

 Her studio at Collins Street West was the meeting place of ex–Gallery School students who exhibited in 1913–14 as 'The Twelve Melbourne Painters.'
 This group included Jessie Traill, Janet Cumbrae Stewart, Norah Gurdon, Penleigh Boyd, and Lindsay Bernard Hall.
 Wilson was also a member of the Melbourne Society of Women Painters and Sculptors.